The Stonecutter’s Credo, Do Things That Don’t Scale, and Habit Stacking

 Anna Bolton, 2014, acryl op linnen 30 x 40 cm by Neel Korteweg

-Thanks for reading.
+Thanks for reading!
 The Tiny Bits newsletter is a handwritten, algorithm-free, reader-supported publication.
 To fuel your curiosity, seek out more valuable ideas worth sharing.
-Sign up to receive my email newsletter every month.
+Sign up to receive my email newsletter now.

 Lisanne